 Last names M-Z please bring a giveaway arrangement.

-Car pool to Cross Junction, VA. and bring your lunch for a picnic under the tent
+Car pool and bring your lunch for a picnic.

 Last names A-L please bring a giveaway arrangement

-Christmas Party at the Home of Marguerite (Peggy) VanDerCruyssen
+Christmas Gathering at the Home of Marguerite (Peggy) VanDerCruyssen

 SAVE THE MONARCHS!